gaenseklein/sniptab/README.md

 - arrowkeys, escape and enter leaves the current snippet (you cant jump anymore on tab)
 - changing windows leaves the current snippet

+## editing snippets
+you can now edit your snippets from within micro, just enter `>edit-snip` in micro command prompt and it opens a pane with the snippet-files corresponding to your current filetype

 ## emmet
-to use "emmet"-style open your micro prompt (`ctrl + e by default`) and type your emmet-string preceded by "emmet". remember to put your emmet-string in quotes if you use spaces in your emmet string
+to use "emmet"-style open your micro command prompt (`ctrl + e by default`) and type your emmet-string preceded by "emmet". remember to put your emmet-string in (single) quotes if you use spaces or  (double) quotes in your emmet string
 ### what works of [emmet sheets](https://docs.emmet.io/cheat-sheet/):
 - child `>`
 - sibling `+`